FhenixProtocol/cofhe-docs/docs/devdocs/tutorials/acl-usage-examples.md

 # ACL Usage Examples

+See [ACL Mechanism](../fhe-library/acl-mechanism.md) for explanation of why is the ACL mechanism needed.

 ### Solidity API
 1. `FHE.allowThis(CIPHERTEXT_HANDLE)` - allows the current contract access to the handle.
 2. `FHE.allow(CIPHERTEXT_HANDLE, ADDRESS)` - allows the specified address access to the handle.